 Nearshore circulation and sediment transport at a barrier island breach during Hurricane Matthew (2016)

-Christie Hegermiller, USGS Coastal and Marine Science Center Woods Hole, Woods Hole, MA, United States, John C Warner, U.S. Geological Survey, Falmouth, United States, Maitane Olabarrieta, University of Florida, Department of Civil and Coastal Engineering, Gainesville, United States and Christopher R Sherwood, Organization Not Listed, Washington, United States
+Christie Hegermiller, USGS Coastal and Marine Science Center Woods Hole, Woods Hole, MA, United States, John C Warner, U.S. Geological Survey, Falmouth, United States, Maitane Olabarrieta, University of Florida, Department of Civil and Coastal Engineering, Gainesville, FL, United States and Christopher R Sherwood, Organization Not Listed, Washington, United States

 Abstract: